authelia/authelia/docs/configuration/authentication/file.md

  ### Password Hash Algorithm Tuning

- All algorithm tuning is supported by Argon2id except Key length.
-The only configuration variables that affects SHA512 are rounds and salt length.
+ All algorithm tuning is supported for Argon2id.
+The only configuration variables that affect SHA512 are iterations and salt length.
 The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration key called `password_hashing`.
-We have set what are considered to  be sane and recommended defaults, if you're unsure about which settings to tune, please see the parameters below, or for a more in depth understanding see the referenced documentation.
+We have set what are considered as sane and recommended defaults, if you're unsure about which settings to tune, please see the parameters below, or for a more in depth understanding see the referenced documentation.

  Example: